angel-vladov/mobile-slider/readme.md

 If you need a specific width to be set on each list item when the mobile slider is active you can use this option.
 Numeric values are in pixels.
 If you need a value in em or percents pass a string.

+### startAt
+Type: `number`, `string` or `function`
+Default: `middle`

+By default the slider start with the middle item center on screen.
+You can change that with this property.
+The matched item will be centered inside the slider.

+* `"first"` - First item will be centered
+* `"last"` - Last item will be centered
+* `"middle"` - Middle element will be centered (_default value_)
+* Numeric value - Item index
+* `function(sliderOptions, itemsCount)` - Function with 2 params slider options and itemsCount.
+Should return a valid item index

 #### container

 Type: `jQuery`, `DOM Element`, a `string` selector